X-ray analysis with high-flux MetalJet sources

 - external user groups from national and international scientific institutions, and

-will be on the analysis of phase formation, residual stresses, microstructure, and texture in complex thin film systems and technical components.
-The main scientific objectives are the development and application of advanced measuring and data evaluation techniques which exploit the specific features of the X-ray spectrum emitted by the liquid-metal-jet source.
-Making use of the strong characteristic Kα lines of Ga and In at 9 keV and 24 keV, respectively, as well as of the white bremsstrahlung spectrum will allow for simultaneous angle- and energy-dispersive diffraction and fluorescence experiments.
+The main scientific objectives are the development and application of advanced measurement and data evaluation techniques, which exploit the specific features of the X-ray spectrum emitted by the liquid-metal-jet source, as well as ex-situ and in-situ studies of energy materials such as photovoltaic absorber films and battery cells.
+Making use of the strong characteristic Ga Kα (9.2 keV) and In Kα (24.2 keV) as well as the white bremsstrahlung spectrum of up to 160 keV allows for angle- and energy-dispersive diffraction, fluorescence and imaging experiments.

-Figure 1: In-situ X-ray Lab (IXLab) at EMIL in Adlershof.
-Left: Pilatus 1M detector, in-situ PVD chamber for the real-time analysis of compound semiconductor film growth, Excillum MetalJet X-ray source with a maximum voltage of 160 kV.
-Right: Diffraction rings and integrated intensities (inset) from a Cu(In,Ga)Se2 film recorded by the Pilatus 1M detector within 10 seconds.
+Left: Pilatus 1M detector, in-situ chamber for real-time analysis of compound semiconductor film growth, Excillum MetalJet X-ray source (D2 with 160 kV) in LIMAX-160.
+Right: Diffraction rings and integrated intensities (inset) from a Cu(In,Ga)Se2 film recorded within 10 seconds.

 For the analysis of time-critical reaction processes such as phase formations and microstructure changes, the Ga-K for angle-dispersive 2-dimensional X-ray diffraction (2D-ADXRD).
 A large area X-ray detector (Pilatus3 S 1M) allows to record diffraction rings within a few seconds, which provides sufficient time resolution for the investigation of various types of solid-state reactions in thin films.
 (See here for recent results)

 Stress, texture and microstructure analysis by energy-dispersive X-ray diffraction